serverlessworkflow/specification/specification.md

 Each referenced workflow receives the SubFlow states data as workflow data input.

 The `waitForCompletion` property defines if the SubFlow state should wait until the referenced reusable workflow has completed its execution.

-If `waitForCompletion` is "true", SubFlow state execution must wait until the referenced workflow has completed its execution.
+If it's set to "true" (default value), SubFlow state execution must wait until the referenced workflow has completed its execution.
 In this case the workflow data output of the referenced workflow can and should be merged with the SubFlow states state data.

-If `waitForCompletion` is set to "false" the parent workflow can continue its execution while the referenced workflow is being executed.
+If it's set to "false" the parent workflow can continue its execution while the referenced sub-workflow is being executed.
 For this case, the referenced (child) workflow data output cannot be merged with the SubFlow states state data (as by the time its completion the parent workflow execution has already continued).

+The `repeat` property defines the SubFlow states repeated execution (looping) behavior.
+This allows you to specify that the sub-workflow should be executed multiple times repeatedly.
+If the `repeat` property is defined, the `waitForCompletion` should be assumed have the value of `true`.
+If the workflow explicitly triggers [compensation](#Workflow Compensation) and the SubFlow state was executed and defines its compensation state, it should be compensated once, no matter how many times its exection was executed as defined by the `repeat` property.
+After each execution of the SubFlow state, if `repeat` is defined, the SubFlow state data at the end of the one execution should become the state data of the next execution.

+For more information about the `repeat` property see the [Repeat Definition](#Repeat-Definition) section.

-Referenced workflows must declare their own [function](#Function-Definition) and [event](#Event-Definition) definitions.
+Referenced sub-workflows must declare their own [function](#Function-Definition) and [event](#Event-Definition) definitions.

 #### Inject State